org-not-included/simple_analytics_pipeline/README.md

  dataframe = pandas.read_csv(filename)
 ```
 ### Load (save)
+Load pandas DataFrame into database to create a table called `sample_table`.
 Use Dataframe to write into your connection.
 Result is a table with the name of your choice stored in `your_database_name` specified by the connection:
 ```
 dataframe.to_sql(‘your_table_name’, conn)
 ```